Health Services Manager – A Day in the Life

 Required Skills & Knowledge

 Health services managers will need, at a minimum, a bachelor’s degree in a relevant field such as public health, healthcare administration, or health information management.
-But it’s becoming increasingly common for employers to seek out candidates who have graduate-level education.
+But it’s increasingly common for employers to seek out candidates with graduate-level education.
 A master of business administration (MBA) or a master of healthcare administration (MHA) can supply both the leadership skills and the technical knowledge necessary to take on executive-level positions at healthcare facilities.
 Furthermore, graduate-level education provides the opportunity to specialize in a particular area of expertise, such as long-term care administration, finance, or health information management.

 While education is an important requirement for health services managers, it’s the soft skills that can truly make all the difference.
 Managing a healthcare facility requires robust business knowledge and a deep understanding of all the aspects of healthcare service delivery.
 Detail-orientation is key to managing supply chain logistics and employee scheduling.
 Analytical skills are required to interpret new regulations and budgetary limitations, while technical skills are necessary to stay current with innovations in IT, electronic health records (EHRs), and securing patient data.
-Finally, a mix of leadership, interpersonal, and communication skills are integral in implementing the changes across a barrage of disaggregated departments.

 Professional Resources for Health Services Managers